Víctor Bermúdez. 1986. ▽

 After years of educational wintry turbulences, on his knees, he wrote a thesis about verses and synapses in the ILICIA cluster.
 He has translated poets such as Lorand Gaspar, Bernard Noël, Heather Dohollau or Amina Saïd.
-Now he calculates ironclad verses in a physics center and he surfs Basque waves, unknown to the sky.
+For two years he calculated ironclad verses in a physics center and he surfs Basque waves, unknown to the sky.

 From 2009 to 2013 he founded and directed the Periplo’s maganize’s helm.
 After risking his life in Paris’ bike paths (from the BnF to the Sorbonne Nouvelle), rusting up in a coworking space and challenging thick snowpacks in the Centre Figura of Montreal, he acted as a scribe in Letra Hispánica.
 From 2015 to 2017 he camouflaged himself in a bunker at the Donostia International Physics Center, where he knotted #Nodos in Mestizajes’s networks, he calculated armored verses with photons and surfed Basque waves unknown to the sky.

 Now he has gone to the north of the north of the northern Germany, where he has installed his tent on top of the Baltic sea and chews the icy air in a hotbed of blue lights.
-He’s a Lecturer at the Romanisches Seminar of the Christian-Albrechts-Universität zu Kiel, in which he lectures on literature and emotions to students two meters high and he expects the haze to come in a lilac color.
+He’s a Lecturer at the Romanisches Seminar of the Christian-Albrechts-Universität zu Kiel, in which he lectures on Literature and emotions, Memory in Literature, Hispanic Digital Cultures to students two-meters-high and he expects the haze to come in a lilac color.